hupratt/chirpy/_posts/2025-07-13-Comptia-Network-N10-008.md

 - Trunk ports connect to other switches or routers, carrying traffic for multiple VLANs.

-2. VLANs on Host Interfaces (Software/OS-Level VLAN Tagging)
+B. VLANs on Host Interfaces (Software/OS-Level VLAN Tagging)

 Overview:
 The host machine (Linux, Windows, etc.) is configured to tag network traffic itself using virtual interfaces.